trexminer/T-Rex/README.md

                                    1 - fully sequential initialization, one GPU at a time 2 - two GPUs at a time etc.
+        --dag-build-mode           [Ethash, ProgPOW, Octopus] Controls how DAG is built (default: 0).
+                                   0 - auto (miner will choose the most appropriate mode based on the GPU model) 1 - default (suitable for most graphics cards) 2 - recommended for 30xx cards to prevent invalid shares Can be set to a comma separated list to apply different values to different cards.
+                                   (eg: --dag-build-mode 1,1,2,1)
         --keep-gpu-busy            Continue mining even in case of connection loss.

     -o, --url                      URL of the mining pool in the following format: <scheme>://<host>:<port>